 Another important idea that Moss talks about on his show and in his books is building multiple streams of income.
 Moss surveyed over 1,350 retirees before writing “You Can Retire Sooner Than You Think,” and found that the vast majority of happy retirees have two or three sources of income in retirement.
 On the other hand, unhappy retirees were most likely to have only one source of income.

 The rule says that every $240,000 you have in retirement savings will translate to about $1,000 per month in retirement (assuming a withdrawal rate of 5% per year).
-Of course, this is just a rule-of-thumb and you may need more or less depending on when you retire and how much money you withdraw each year.
-However, Moss likes the $1,000-a-month rule because it helps people to quickly get an idea for how far their retirement savings will go.
+Of course, this is just a rule of thumb and you may need more or less depending on when you retire and how much money you withdraw each year.
+However, Moss likes the $1,000-a-month rule because it helps people quickly get an idea of how far their retirement savings will go.